TMB-ADMB-Workshops/June2016-Developers-Workshop/Report.md

 Created [TMB Users](https://groups.google.com/forum/#!forum/tmb-users) google group so that users can answer each other's questions rather than load up the "issues" on the TMB github repository.

 **<a name="additonal"/>Additional Notes</a>**

+* Bob Carpenter and Brad Bell led discussions about autodiff in general and announced that there will be a workshop in Oxford (still time to submit a poster abstract).

+* Several began planning spatio-temporal textbook using TMB.

 * Fix sdreport() for singular hessian cases (avoid crash, just output NaN)